 Our Board is not aware of any matters that are expected to come before the Annual Meeting other than those described in this proxy statement.
-If any other matter is presented at the Annual Meeting upon which a vote may be properly taken, ordinary shares represented by all <a href="https://www.white.com/wh
+If any other matter is presented at the Annual Meeting upon which a vote may be properly taken, ordinary shares represented by all WHITE proxy cards received by the Company will be voted at the discretion of the named proxy holders as set forth on the enclosed WHITE proxy card.